mzahana/d2dtracker_trajectory_prediction/README.md

 **NOTE**

-**This repository is part of the D2DTracker work which is submitted to the IROS 2023 conference.
+**This repository is part of the D2DTracker work which is submitted for publication.
 The code will be availble once the paper is accepted.**